thienan11/blogue/README.md

 ## Installation

-To install dependencies run `npm install` on both frontend and backend
+To install all necessary dependencies, run `yarn` in both frontend and backend directories.

 ## Running